IftekherAhmed/AbabilElementorWidget/README.md

   Minimal code and optimized assets for fast performance.
 - **ACF Integration:**
   Use Advanced Custom Fields (ACF) repeater fields directly in your Elementor designs.
+- **Responsive Sliders:**
+  Create dynamic sliders with the Slide Everything widget, automatically turning elements like posts into responsive slides.

 ## Installation